miguelcjalmeida/TheChosenOnes/README.md

 If you encounter bugs or have suggestions, please report them on the mod page or repository.

 Enjoy your run, and may you truly be one of **The Chosen Ones**.

+## Credits
+- A big thanks to Ameuzito for helping me out with testing of the multiplayer!
+- Thanks VidereJP for playing it with us